Site navigation

 Vegetation management

-The department is committed to managing vegetation in the road corridor.
+The department is dedicated to managing vegetation in the road corridor.
 Roads may impact directly on a vegetation community.
 Careful planning and design of roads will minimise the impact and optimise the rehabilitation of the area.

-The department ensures that remnant vegetation on roadsides is protected and that activities affecting roadsides are controlled.
+The department ensures that remnant vegetation on roadsides is protected and that activities affecting these areas are carefully controlled.
 The department is balancing road development and vegetation management.
 This is achieved by ensuring protection of rare and threatened species, prevention of further land degradation and use of best conservation practices in road planning and design.
-As a result visual amenity and landscape quality are maintained and enhanced.
-As roads dissect vegetation communities, it is important to manage the impacts of roads.
-Through appropriate planning, impacts on vegetation communities and conservation values are properly managed.

 Case study